Buskemor/P3-Urban-Issues/src/database/readme (seriously).md

+DbInserter runs when an instance of Issue is created.

 To run this code, go to MySQL workbench and change your root password to: KENDATABASE123 using the following SQL command: